jeffxu2004/cs348-project/README.md

 https://mariadb.com/
 ```
 Install MariaDB and then follow the instructions to set up
+Note: you must use a recent version of mariadb 11.8 is what the dataset was tested on.

 OPTIONAL: Run the following to set up an admin user
 ```bash